arsenijesavic/lieandtheftaspractice.art/src/pages/practice/2019-06-18-journey-of-a-cactus.md

 ---
 ![© Stevan Beljić](/img/1.-cactus.jpg "© Stevan Beljić")

-This photo is part of a series which presents a journey of a cactus that I picked up somewhere in my neighborhood.
+This photo is part of a series which presents a journey of a cactus that I stole somewhere in my neighborhood.